-You’re immediately greeted with a brief description of what the company is and a half-screen graphic that gives you a brief tour of the software.
-Every screenshot is accompanied by a blurb of how this Asana screen can help you.
+You’re immediately greeted with a brief description of the company and a half-screen graphic that gives you a brief tour of the software.
+Every screenshot includes a blurb of how this Asana screen can help you.

-Asana’s graphics are great, animated or not, and every one of them adds important information about the platform.
+Asana’s graphics are great, animated or not, and everyone adds important information about the platform.

-An amazing example of this is on Asana’s “Product” page, where every graphic shows you exactly what they’re talking about.
+An amazing example is on Asana’s “Product” page, where every graphic shows you exactly what they’re talking about.

-Animated graphics are a great way to keep customers interest while helping them understand exactly what your business can do for them.
+Animated graphics are a great way to keep customers interested while helping them understand exactly what your business can do for them.